MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/cloudscript-quickstart.md

 You can manage your **CloudScript** files from the **Automation** option in the left side bar.
 You can upload files manually from your own computer, or bind your title to a **GitHub** account.

-This Quickstart covers managing your code files and uploading them to **PlayFab**.
+This quickstart covers managing your code files and uploading them to **PlayFab**.

 If you have more questions, the [Writing custom CloudScript](writing-custom-cloudscript.md) tutorial explains more about how to write your **CloudScript** code files.